 I’ve always been thoroughly fascinated by the psychology of personality, and still remember being thrilled when I first discovered that there weren’t just 16 Myers-Briggs personality types, but 16 independently scaled variables, too: one INFJ may be on the extreme side of introversion and feeling, for example, and another may be extremely intuitive while only slightly introverted.
 These two people may score the same fundamental personality type, yet their wildly differing levels of each component would make them incredibly different people.
 When I learned that I was barely a cat’s whisker on the introverted side (I like using making reference to cat whiskers when I have the chance), it was like I’d unlocked the Library of Babel.
 Every answer I’d been searching for suddenly arrived – I’d forever wondered why, if I was such an introvert, I craved company so bloody much, had such difficulty spending time alone, yet was often terrified of social situations where I might find myself centre of attention.
 It was because I was stuck in the middle of introversion and extroversion – and realising this led to understanding, and finally being able to do something about my discomfort.
 I wanted social interaction, but my inner introvert wanted to do solitary things like reading, writing, or watching a movie.
 But the extravert would always say how terribly loserish I’d be if I spent time doing any of those things, and encouraged me to fill up every night of the week with plans involving other people.
 And then cancelling them because I’d invariably be too tired, and then feel bad I was stuck at home alone again.
 Egads!
 I decided to work on becoming comfortable with both – primarily the solitary activities, because I desperately wanted to be able to go home and not be intimidated at the thought of an evening by myself, wondering what I’d do with the time – but also the more outgoing things that go along with being an extrovert.

 With the former, I started small.
-I’d opt to walk home from The Professor’s place instead of taking a bus, despite it being winter.
+I’d opt to walk home instead of taking a bus, despite it being winter.
 I’d wrap myself up in countless layers, tuck my hair into a big furry hood, plug my earphones into my phone and head off into the night.
 It’s about a twenty-minute walk, but it’s down one of the prettiest streets in the city, and at night in the snow with nobody around, it can be quite magical.
 I found myself getting caught up in the lyrics of wonderful songs by moonlight, getting goosebumps more from the words than the chilly air outside.
 I stopped to take in small displays of loveliness – tree trunks and bows silhouetted in fairy lights, or brightly shining stars above.
 The cold didn’t seem to matter – I’d stop at various points along the way, pulling out Google Sky Map and pointing it skyward, learning the positions of Jupiter and Orion.
 I’d make it home eventually, hair and eyelashes coated in frost, to a happy little cat, and realise for the first time, I actually enjoyed something I did alone.
 So I started doing more – spending time on things I really wanted to do, and learning how to feel perfectly at peace in doing them.
 I went on walks just to listen to music and take lots of photos.
 I carved myself a new workspace at home, with candles and greenery and sepia-toned photographs, and I find that now, it’s a place I love to go.
-This also led to an incredibly exciting project – I can’t share too many details yet, but The Professor and I have begun collaborating on a project we’re both beyond thrilled about.
-Research is being done, calls are being made, buildings are being explored and imaginations are in overdrive – there’s something really quite amazing being able to do and share things with someone who’s equally as passionate about them as you are.
-Like watching the the stars, vintage typewriters and skeleton keys, great literature and building blanket forts!
+This also led to an incredibly exciting project – I can’t share too many details yet, but I’ve started a project I’m beyond thrilled about.
+Research is being done, calls are being made, buildings are being explored and imagination is in overdrive.
+I’m a happy cat.

 The second thing was a little more nerve-wracking: being in the spotlight singing a song on stage in public to an audience full of strangers, friends and coworkers.
 I’ve always loved singing, but the love has always been outweighed by fear.
 For some reason I can sing proudly and confidently in my own little apartment, but I find it incredibly difficult to do so in front of a single person.
 Cat-shaped people notwithstanding.
 But over the last few months, I’ve been “jamming” with a couple of good friends, who’ve encouraged me to pursue it.
 We made plans before Christmas to perform together at an open mic, but I managed to lose my voice for a good month until the end of January.
 At the beginning of this month, I was practicing with one of said friends, who suggested I perform one song with him during his next set – the night before Valentine’s day – only two weeks to get my proverbial shit together.
 I’ve never been good at getting my shit together.
 Especially on a deadline.
 Remember last time I had to do something in public?
 I went up there, raced through the entire thing, and left the podium sobbing uncontrollably.
 Which wasn’t exactly awesome.

 So Monday came after a night of definitely not sleeping, and I found my heart defiantly attempting to burst out of my chest every time I thought about what I’d be doing at 8:00.
 I made sure my coworkers knew I didn’t think I was a good singer and had expectations lower than a rapper’s trousers.
-I went home at the end of the day to find my lovely little cat and my lovely boy there to surprise me me, into whose arms I immediately fell and burst into tears (how many times is this now?
+I went home at the end of the day to find my lovely little cat and a lovely boy there to surprise me me, into whose arms I immediately fell and burst into tears (how many times is this now?
 We should make this a drinking game) crying about how I didn’t want to do it.
-After a cup of tea and numerous hugs, I decided I should probably practice.
+After a good sob and a better cup of tea, I decided I should probably practice.
 But I was too scared to sing in front of him, so I sent him outside on the balcony (in mid-February) to run through my song once.
-When I let him back in, after some gentle encouragement, I sang it in front of him.
-Well, facing away from him, because I didn’t want him looking at me while I was singing.
+When I let him back in, I sang it in front of him.
+Well, that’s a lie, I meant facing away from him, because I didn’t want him looking at me while I was singing.
 (Because I am a crazy person.)
-After finally managing to squeak it out in his direction, it was time to go… and we arrived at the venue.
+After finally managing to squeak it out kind of in his direction, it was time to go… and we arrived at the venue.
 Friends and coworkers started pouring in, and after a couple of songs, it was my time to join my friend on stage.
 I’d never been so scared in my life.
 The next five minutes flashed by – I remember getting to the final chorus and thinking ecstatically that I was almost done – and looking back, I know you can tell how incredibly scared I was.
 I know they probably turned the mic up because I was singing too quietly, and I know I sound awful because I was focused on just getting sound out without fainting, not on actually singing well, and after I was done, I felt very proud for about thirty seconds that I hadn’t cried – before running into the toilets and throwing up.
 But I did it!
 It may be terrible, but I finally crossed the last thing off my list.
 And for that, I’m happy.